canadian-coding/posts/README.md

 It is always a good idea to check out the full repository from my instagram posts because the README's are much more detailed, and provide much more info than I can on instagram.

+## Submitting requests for topics
+If you have a topic you would like me to cover please suggest it via contacting me on instagram, or [submit an issue](https://github.com/canadian-coding/posts/issues/new) with the topic idea.

 ## Folder Structure
 All code is organized by when it was uploaded to instagram.
 The typical format is ```<year>/<month>/<day> - <topic>```.